Sweet, spicy and perfect for summer! These delicious kabobs are made with spicy chicken pieces, juicy pineapple and fresh bell peppers and onion!

 - Red bell pepper: Can be replaced with yellow, orange or green too!

 - Onion: Can use white or red onion.

 (I was able to find all of these ingredients at my local Sprouts which was such a life saver!
 I’m all about one stop shopping and Sprouts always seems to have everything I need at low prices with impeccable quality!
 They’re also the only store I trust when it comes to buying meat because they source from small suppliers so they always have high quality meats in stock.)

-What is air-chilled chicken?
+What is jerk seasoning?

 What kind of chicken is the best to use for kabobs?

 I usually use chicken breasts because they’re easy to fix and I can get a lot of them for pretty cheap.
 That being said, you can also use boneless skinless chicken thighs or even chicken tenders too!